 Focus on Achievement

 A while ago I was looking at new cell phones, trying to decide which one I should buy.
-I wanted something that had all the bells and whistles and would cut down on the other "stuff" I had to carry around with me.
+I wanted something with all the bells and whistles and would cut down on the other "stuff" I had to carry around with me.

 The phone was cool, the feature list impressive and even the price was right.
 I went to the local phone store, put down my money and bought my new toy.
 That's when the problems began.

-After 3 hours I gave up.
+After three hours, I gave up.
 I went back to the store and exchanged my new phone for a model that was easier to operate.

 What does that have to do with fitness?
-Much of it is far more complex than it has to be.
+Much of it is far more complicated than it has to be.

-The very next day I was talking to a friend in a coffee shop who's wanted to lose weight for a few years, but never took the steps to do it.
+The very next day, I was talking to a friend in a coffee shop who's wanted to lose weight for a few years but never took steps to do it.
 He told me one of the reasons he was so reluctant.
-"It's too much" he said.
+"It's too much," he said.
 "I have to change everything I do, and I'm not ready for something so complicated."

 I thought about what he had said for days before I realized there was a solution for him.
 I'm going to tell you what I told him, but for the remainder of this article you have to give me your full attention.
 Turn off the radio, mute the TV and let your phone calls go to voice mail.